 In the past, the main argument that was made in the debate between DistroKid and TuneCore was that DistroKid is too new on the scene and TuneCore is better simply because they have been around longer and you can trust them.

-However, in 2021, DistroKid has seen dramatic growth and the number of artists having success and positive experiences grows by the day.
-In fact, a case can be made that DistroKid is on track to become the most popular music distributor in 2021.
+However, DistroKid has seen dramatic growth and the number of artists having success and positive experiences grows by the day.

 The streaming landscape has also shifted, with Spotify being more important than ever before.
 Established and emerging artists alike live and die by their streaming numbers.

-Streaming numbers, and specifically Spotify streaming numbers, are the sign of an artist’s success in 2021.
+Streaming numbers, and specifically Spotify streaming numbers, are the sign of an artist’s success in 2021 and beyond.

 This is exactly why TuneCore is NOT the way to go.